-Introduction to U.S. Regulatory Affairs
+Introduction to FDA & US Regulatory Affairs (Virtual)

 This workshop will help you gain a better understanding of regulatory affairs, including an overview of the FDA, the drug review and approval process, regulated devices and in vitro diagnostic products, and career paths in regulatory affairs.

 Course Fee: $10